00vchannel/Blender-Modifier-Copy-Paste-Addon/README.md

 # Blender Modifier Copy Paste

-A simple Blender 4.1+ add-on that lets you easily copy multiple specific modifiers to another object, supporting both single and multiple modifier operations.
+A simple Blender 4.1+ add-on that lets you easily copy multiple specific modifiers to all selected objects, supporting both single and multiple modifier operations.

 ## Features